devnirajc/graphql_mern/README.md

 ### `npm run serve`

-Launches server side code on  [http://localhost:5000] (http://localhost:5000) to view it in the browser.<br>
+Launches server side code on  [http://localhost:5000] Open (http://localhost:5000) to view it in the browser.<br>